solohcj/Predicting-Flight-Delays-a-proof-of-concept/README.md

 <b>Hence if a flight's _actual airtime_ is greater than this delay timing, we would categorize it as an anomaly and drop it</b>

 ---
-## Methodologies, Their Metrics and Limitations
+## Methodologies Their Metrics and Limitations

 In summary, the following are the methodologies which we have tried:
 1. Binary Classification Modelling for All Routes (<i>followed by Regression for delayed flights</i>)